mdepx/mdepx/Documentation/sched.md

 The maximum number of priorities specified by nprio (*MDX_SCHED_NPRIO*) config macro.

-The highest priority is 0 and could only be set to idle threads.
+The highest priority is 0 and could be set to the idle threads only.

+An idle thread (one per each CPU) is created by the OS initialization.

 ## Multitasking